icha024/spray-cloudant/README.md

       implicit val cloudantCred = new CloudantCredential(username, password)

       // Create doc via JSON directly
-      val doc = """{"food": "Pizza"}"""
+      // Notice _id and _rev field is omitted, this will create a new document. val doc = """{"food": "Pizza"}"""
       val response1: Future[String] = createOrUpdateDoc(doc)